Protected: Evaluation questionnaire for the recruited researchers

 Different topics are being handled by combinations of different partner universities –each topic will require prior knowledge which is indicated in the profile of the Early Stage Researcher (ESR).
 Check whether you are eligible to apply and which position is most suitable for your qualifications, experience and research ambitions by going through the list of fifteen (15) ESR positions being made available.

 Project duration 48 months

 Number of fellows 15

-The event consists of the ESSENTIAL team presenting their research, followed by an expert panel discussion on each topic.
-See here for more information.
+The event will consist of each member of the ESSENTIAL team presenting their research, followed by an expert panel discussion on each topic.
+Please see here for more information.

-If you are interested in attending, or would like to know more, please do not hesitate to contact Bettina Zijlstra.
+If you are interested in attending, or would like to know more about the event, please do not hesitate to contact Bettina Zijlstra.